The European Youth Congress series

-The European Youth Congress series is operated by Peace Child International (PCI), a UK based Charity.
+The European Youth Congress (EYC) is a series of bi-annual gatherings of around 100 young people from European countries, who meet to discuss current global social issues.
+It is operated by Peace Child International (PCI), a UK-based charity.
 Its aim is to encourage young people from European countries to take an active role in 'making a difference' to the world that they live in.

-The European Youth Congress (EYC) is a bi-annual gathering of around 100 young people from different European countries, who discuss and debate on social issues that are prominent in the world today.
-The main focus of the Congress changes from year to year, and subjects of conversation have included: Climate change, Environmental issues, the World economy, and YPFO's (Young people with fewer opportunities).
+The main focus of the Congress changes from year to year, and subjects of conversation have included: Climate change, Environmental issues, the World economy, and young people with fewer opportunities (YPFOs).

 Congresses

 Information on congresses has been taken from the website of Peace Child International.

 The First EYC - St Donat's Castle, Wales, UK (August 2004)

 The first congress, hosted in the attractive surroundings of the UK's United World College, Atlantic College, was a conscious Prepcom for the 3rd World Youth Congress in Scotland.
 Co-hosted by the Scottish Youth Parliament, all the workshop sessions focused on issues of volunteerism, social responsibility and international development to be discussed at the Scottish World Youth Congress.
 This EYC was perhaps most memorable for the moment when the bus carrying delegates to Scotland broke down causing everyone to stay overnight in Birmingham before traveling on to Stirling Scotland, where they took part in the Ministerial Announcement of the Congress.